-Data rate and distance dictates whether electrons or photons must be used to move information, whether it’s voice, data or video from point A to point B.
+Data rate and distance dictate whether electrons or photons must be used to move information, whether it’s voice, data or video from point A to point B.

 With the rise of the internet, data networks exploded.
 Once the 10Gbps bandwidth threshold was reached, data centers began replacing their copper wiring with optical interconnects.
 Modern data centers have moved from 10Gbps to 400Gbps all built on an optical infrastructure.